 — Neil Ennis (@NeilEnnis) 2 November 2015

 Where: Situated on the shores of Moreton Bay, Wynnum isn’t your typical beachside suburb.
-Rather than sandy beaches, Wynnum’s shorelines are dominated by mangroves and mudflats that offer little in terms of swimming but much for those with botanical interests.
+Its seafront is made of up a diverse mix of boardwalks, beaches, jetties, mangroves and mudflats, making it as interesting for swimmers as it is for those with botanical interests.

 What’s There: The Wynnum Wading Pool is of great significance to the area, having been built during the Great Depression and listed on the Queensland Heritage Register since 1998.
 This tidal pool and water park which offer residents a chance to go for a swim and a paddle.

 Population: Wynnum is a rather large place in terms of population; the 2011 census reported the suburb’s population as 12,229.
 Similarly to many of its neighbouring suburbs, Wynnum has a slightly older population with a median age of 40, which is 3 years above the Australian median of 37.